A bit more about us, this blog and our services

 9. What if it rains or the weather is less than ideal on the day of my trip?

 Rain has never been a big issue for us due to our location and the number of blue sky/fine days we get each year.
-Nevertheless, fly fishing is an outdoor sport and some of the best fishing occurs when the weather is less than ideal.
+Nevertheless, fly fishing is an outdoor activity and some of the best fishing occurs when the weather is less than ideal.

 If we determine that the conditions will prevent a good day on the water; your trip can be deferred or a full-refund given.
-If we determine that it is worth heading out, then we expect that you will trust our assessment and do the booked session as planned.
+If we determine that it is worth heading out, we expect that you will trust our assessment and do the booked session as planned.
 It is in neither our/your interest to run a trip that will be miserable and unproductive; but we know the local conditions and will make the call based on our experience.

 Cancellations due incorrect reading of the weather are especially frustrating when we could have filled the spot 10x over, and a last minute change of heart by a client means a cancellation, and no booking at all.
 Because of this, we have had to devise a cancellation policy that protects both our business and our guide’s livelihoods.
 This Cancellation Policy is strictly enforced and we ask that you simply phone us for a chat, if you have any concerns about the weather.

 We want to ensure that we have both happy guides and happy clients, so any judgments in regards to the weather will be made by us.
-It’s what we do, and we do it well.
+It’s what we do; and we do it well.

 10. What is included in the price of a guide trip?